Let there be Light in your PC Case!

 The Logisys Laser MDLED1BL only has 3 blue LED lights which makes it hard for it to have any real effect on the lighting in a computer case unless viewed in extremely low light conditions.
 Since most of us use our computer with at least one light on in the room, I would recommend looking at other Logisys products that offer more LED lights and get a little more bang for your dollar at the same time.

 However, if you have the money to buy more than one of these Logisys Laser blue LED lights then you can stack them together or place them side by side to create an intense lighting effect in your Thermaltake Armor A90 computer case.
-I settled upon using this 3 LED LAZER light and a Logisys Blue 5 LED Laser Light to brighten the front of the ASUS P5QL-VM in my computer.
+I settled upon using this 3 LED Lazer light and a Logisys Blue 5 LED Laser Light to brighten the front of the ASUS P5QL-VM on my computer.
 Since these lights can be mounted in almost any position, the possibilities are endless for what you can do with this Logisys product.
 What will you illuminate today?